thephpleague/fractal/serializers.md

 ];
 ~~~

-Meta data is is fine for items, but gets a little confusing for collections:
+Meta data is fine for items, but gets a little confusing for collections:

 ~~~ php
 // Item with Meta